 - (a) No options or financial futures shall be purchased unless approved in writing by the Commission. - (b) Aggregate investment Beta (versus the applicable benchmark) of the entire portfolio should not exceed 1.20 at any time. - (c) No private placements or venture capital investments should be purchased. - (d) The Plan's equity Investment Manager(s) shall vote all proxies in the best interest of the Plan without regard to social issues.
-The equity Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (e) No single security in each manager's portfolio will constitute more than 5% of the portfolio's equity allocation at the time of purchase, nor will it be more than 10% of the equity allocation of the portfolio after accounting for price appreciation.
+The equity Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (e) No single security in each manager's portfolio will constitute more than 5% of the portfolio's equity allocation at the time of purchase, unless that security has a weighting of 5% or higher in the manager's respective benchmark index, nor will it be more than 10% of the equity allocation of the portfolio after accounting for price appreciation, unless that security has a weighting of 10% or higher in the manager's respective benchmark index.